actionml/docs.actionml.com/small_ha_cluster.md

 This is a guide to setting up Apache PredictionIO {{> pioversionnum}} in a 3 node cluster with all services running on the 3 cluster machines.

 In this guide all services are setup with multiple or standby masters in true clustered mode.
-To make  High Availability complete, a secondary master would need to be setup for HDFS (not described here).
-Elasticsearch and HBase are setup in High Availability mode (HA) using this guide.
+We generally recommend that you have 5 machines to fully decouple services and allow for shutting down Spark when it is not in use (during `pio train` for the UR).
+But the setup will be the same with different server addresses for each machine.

+Therefore think of this as a template for cluster setup.

 **Other Guides**: